canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

 my-charm/0*  active    idle   10.1.129.139
 ```

-So we now have a working charm, great!
-However, what we don't currently have is ingress for our application configured.
-MicroK8s sets up networking in such a way that you can reach the IPs of units directly, but in a production Kubernetes cluster things don't work in this way.
-Also, we're visiting a cluster-internal IP address directly, what if we want a real hostname/IP address for this?
-We'll need to configure Ingress for this to be possible.
+The steps thus far don't include ingress for the application.
+MicroK8s sets up networking in a way that unit IPs can be reached directly, but in a production Kubernetes cluster this is not the case.
+To allow real hostnames/IP addresses, configure Ingress.

 ## Add the Nginx-route relation